Money, money, money.

 For me, life insurance is all about the claim.

-It’s great getting cover with great benefits, at a good price, with impeccable service and sympathetic underwriting, but this counts for zilch if the insurer doesn’t pay your claim.
+Getting cover with great benefits, at a good price, with impeccable service and sympathetic underwriting counts for nought if the insurer doesn’t pay your claim.

 Claims are so important; they deserve an article of their own.

 As I said at the start, no “best” insurer exists, especially if you have any pre-existing conditions.